 Over time, however, the ruble fully recovered.
 Even though the western countries applied sanctions at the outer end of what was expected before the invasion, the effect as of 2023 seems to have been less than expected.
 Facilitating evasion of sanctions is the expansion of alternative payment mechanisms, in renminbi or other non-dollar currencies.

 A few recent studies examine whether the countries that are geopolitically the least aligned with the US and thus the most exposed to the threat of sanctions are generally the ones that have been shifting their reserve holdings out of dollars.
 Eichengreen et al (2017) use a dummy variable reflecting whether the country in question has a defense pact with the US.
 Mosler and Potrafke (2020) use the rate at which the country votes in agreement with the US in United Nations General Assembly resolutions.
 Arslanlap, et al (2022), use both variables.
 The case of Russia notwithstanding, the general finding is little significant effect of these geopolitical variables on dollar holdings.
+[Eichengreen, et al (2019), do find effects of bilateral military alliances on currency composition of reserves in the period before World War I.]

 Alternatives to national currencies